 The American Heart Association (AHA) always gives suggestions of how to be healthy and take care of your heart.
 They conduct some of the most important and leading research on heart health.

 They have previously recommended to reduce the amount of saturated fats we consume each day.
-Studies have proven that eating a balanced diet of lean meat, vegetables, whole grains, and unsaturated fats instead of saturated ones can reduce the risk of CVD.
+Eating a balanced diet of lean meat, vegetables, whole grains, and unsaturated fats can reduce the risk of CVD.

 Because of inconsistencies and differing findings on somewhat similar studies, there are different guidelines about how much saturated fat to eat a day.
 The AHA recommends 5%-6% of your overall caloric intake, while the current Dietary Guidelines for Americans recommends 10%.